LIS

 18VAC10-20-390.
 Geodetic surveys.

-All geodetic surveys including, but not limited to, the determination and publication of horizontal and vertical values utilizing Global Positioning Systems (GPS), which relate to the practice of land surveying as defined in § 54.1-400 of the Code of Virginia, shall be performed under the direct control and personal supervision of a professional as defined in Part I (18VAC10-20-10 et seq.) of this chapter.
+All geodetic surveys, including the determination and publication of horizontal and vertical values utilizing Global Positioning Systems (GPS), that relate to the practice of land surveying as defined in § 54.1-400 of the Code of Virginia, must be performed under the direct control and personal supervision of a professional as defined in Part I (18VAC10-20-10 et seq.) of this chapter.

 Statutory Authority